Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 You are most likely seeing this because you got curious as to who I am on pt!

-As a note I have a system of 3, the 3 are Jack, Naganuma and Abyssos
+As a note I have Borderline Personality Disorder and currently fighting to get it treated so bare with me ^^"

 I'm 26, a dude and really laid back and chill.
 I'm 420 friendly and it takes a lot to offend me

-Taken 06/17/24 Rosi
+Single and worth no one's time

 I'm Demipansexual/Greyromantic